Discover essential QA testing techniques and strategies to enhance software quality! Master Quality Assurance and learn how we can help you.

 Example: Testing for common security issues like SQL injection and cross-site scripting.
 For instance, verifying that the application does not allow unauthorized access to sensitive data.

 Achieving compliance with industry standards and regulations is critical.
 That’s why compliance testing and ethical hacking are key components of our service offering at Abstracta.
-Our expert-generated evidence supports specific compliance requirements like PCI DSS in payments or OWASP MASVS in mobile, showcasing our commitment to robust software security testing practices.
+Our expert-generated evidence supports specific compliance requirements like PCI DSS in payments or OWASP MASVS in mobile.

 We evaluate the potential impact of vulnerabilities on websites, APIs, and apps, and the likelihood of attacker exploitation.
-By conducting thorough risk assessments and utilizing advanced security testing tools, we aim to uncover and address security vulnerabilities.
-As a result, we boost the security measures in place and minimize the risk of data breaches and other security incidents.
+By conducting thorough risk assessments and utilizing advanced security testing tools, we aim to uncover and address all security vulnerabilities.

 Need support with Security Testing?
 Check out our Security Testing Services